Who is it for?

-The Parenting Children Course is made up of five weekly sessions lasting 2½ hours, including time for a refreshments.
+The Parenting Children Course is made up of five weekly sessions lasting 2 hours

 Each session consists of a video talk and small group discussions, and parents are expected to do the homework section before coming for the next session.
 The topics include:

 · Meeting our children’s needs